Shop by Style for Home Furniture & Decor

-This style is based in traditional furniture design, but offers a fresh take on those classics thanks to its blend with modern influences.
+This style is based on traditional furniture design but offers a fresh take on those classics thanks to its blend with modern influences.
 Elements and shapes spring from traditional furnishings, but colors and patterns might be unexpected, resulting in a structured, traditional-looking sofa clad in a bright and modern fabric.
-Shop Contemporary.
+Shop Classic.

 Transitional combines the luxurious coziness of the traditional style with the simple shapes and subtle colors of contemporary design.
 It’s a look that is familiar but fresh.
 The natural blend of warm wood tones and light, airy tones makes for a crowd-pleasing mix of masculine and feminine elements.
 Shop Transitional.

 Modern design refers to the modernist movement that flourished between the early 1900s and 1960s, although it’s not specifically confined to this period.
 The style represents an effort to break with tradition, so furniture from this movement lacks purely ornamental flourishes.
 Instead, it’s hard-edged and simple, with form following function.
 Shop Modern.